 Individual institutions may consider parents’ assets differently when deciding how to distribute financial aid.
 Be sure to consult the college or university financial aid office and your wealth advisor about your situation.

 Practically, any type of saving for college could impact your federal financial aid; it should not deter you from deciding to save and invest.
 Another point that parents of multiples or multiple children should consider is that the more kids you have in college at one time, the lower your Expected Family Contribution (EFC).
 The more kids you have in college at any point in time is one of the most significant impacts on your federal financial aid.

 What Can You Do Today?

 Having conversations with your spouse/partner about how much you can or what to save should be your next step.
 I work with many families where one spouse/partner wants to pay the entire cost of college while the other does not.
-I help people find common ground on this issue while taking into consideration the other multiple financial priorities that are likely tugging at you.
+I help people find common ground on this issue while considering the other multiple financial priorities that are likely tugging at them.

 If you have kids who are already in middle school or even high school, start having conversations about college with them now!
 Setting expectations with your kids as early as possible about how college costs will be covered or shared is vital.
 I can’t emphasize this enough.
 The last thing that you want is for your kid to get into an Ivy League school only to determine that you can’t afford to pay for it.

 If you have questions about college planning or any wealth planning topic, including portfolio management and tax planning, schedule a time below to see how I may be able to help you prepare for college as well as other financial and lifestyle goals.